xiaoxianyu-office/mm/Stats.md

 The `ADDITIVE_MULTIPLIER` multiply the value of the base stat by the specified value.
 They all pool together (i.e. additive multipliers of 2 and 3 becoming a multiplier of 5, NOT 6) to then multiply the base stat after additives.
 #### `COMPOUND_MULTIPLIER`
-Finally, the `COMPOUND_MULTIPLIER` multiplies all the ADDITIVE results afterwards - this is a great place for debuffs to apply, since it would typically be calculated after additive stat additions and multipliers.
+Finally, the `COMPOUND_MULTIPLIER` multiplies all the ADDITIVE results afterwards - this is a great place for to apply effect changes such as debuffs, since they would typically be calculated after additive stat additions and multipliers.

 ##